 So, what’s a small business to do?
 How can you make sure you’re not wasting your money by advertising to a random assortment of people who aren’t likely to convert into customers?

-When you’re ready to develop an advertising plan, consider the elements you already have in place.
+When you’re ready to develop a social media advertising plan, consider the elements you already have in place.
 For example, you probably have a list of contacts who have subscribed to your emails, made a purchase from your store, visited your website, or otherwise engaged with your brand.
 Those people, and people like them, should be your target audience.
 They’ve already shown an interest in your brand, and there’s a good chance that, with a little nudge, they’ll be more likely to purchase from you in the future.
-And that’s where Facebook can help.
+And that’s where Facebook marketing can help.

-Facebook also gives you the power to put your Mailchimp contact list to work for you, so you can easily promote your business to current customers or get the word out to other like-minded people with an interest in your products.
+Facebook target options also give you the power to put your Mailchimp contact list to work for you, so you can easily promote your business to current customers or get the word out to other like-minded people with an interest in your products.
 And, since Facebook will show your ad only to people who are likely to make a purchase, you’ll have the peace of mind that you’re making the most out of every advertising dollar you spend.

 The advantages of advertising on Facebook